 We come alongside families to make more & better disciples of Jesus in the next generation of the church.

-These gatherings include worship, teaching and discussion in age-based small groups.
-The teaching and group discussions are based off of the current sermon series that the church, as a whole, is studying.
-During this time, students are encouraged to read the Bible Lectio Coram Deo, which is the same method we utilize in our Tribes.
+These gatherings include a light lunch, a review of the sermon preached, and then a discussion in age-based small groups.
+The teaching and group discussions are based on the current sermon series that the church, as a whole, is studying.
+During this time, students are encouraged to read the Bible Lectio Coram Deo, the same method we utilize in our Tribes.

 Terra Youth Leadership